• There are no suggestions because the search field is empty.

 Often, the clues of this system are overactive and come from those you love.
 At one point, when I was immersed in starting a new business, my 4-year-old son said to me, “Mommy, take your hands off the computer.”
 Talk about a wake-up call!

-It may seem counterintuitive, but while the Soothing System is the most pleasurable of the three, it is also the easiest to ignore.
-The best way to identify this state is when you are doing something you enjoy and provides feelings of peace and happiness.
-A mentor once said to me, “When you wake up and take that first sip of coffee, pay attention to how good it tastes.”
+The best way to identify this state is when you are doing something you enjoy, and it provides feelings of peace and happiness.
+A mentor once told me, “When you wake up and take that first sip of coffee, pay attention to how good it tastes.”
 Since then, not a day has gone by that I don’t appreciate that first taste of warm coffee.

 Balancing the Emotional Systems

-So, where do you start?
 There is no single way to bring your emotions into balance.
 With all three systems, mindfulness is key to making change, and different techniques will be more effective at different times.
-The most important thing is to become keenly aware of your feelings.
-Self-awareness gives you the power to begin to make small shifts in your emotions as they arise.

 To learn more about emotional intelligence, check out our online course and tools.